isaacnmm/pestpolicy-hugo2XX/content/posts/does-steam-kill-bed-bugs/index.md

 Even after treating your mattress with steam or chemicals, some resilient bed bugs may still survive.

-You can trap these effectively by purchasing a purpose
-- made mattress cover that bed bugs are unable to pass through.
+You can trap these effectively by purchasing a purpose-made mattress cover that bed bugs are unable to pass through.
 This way, any remaining bed bugs will be unable to bite you and will be unable to survive without a food supply.